dojo/docs/dojox/highlight.rst

       dojo.require("dojox.highlight.languages.sql");
       function highlight(){

-        //highlighting the code
+        // highlighting the code
         var code = dojox.highlight.processString("Select a from b where a = 2;").result;

-        //putting the highlighted code in a html element so you can see dojo.attr('demoCode1', {innerHTML: code});
+        // putting the highlighted code in a html element so you can see dojo.attr('demoCode1', {innerHTML: code});
       }
     </script>